Peter Bazalgette: Career

-In February 2016 Bazalgette was named as the Chairman of ITV, effective from 12 May 2016.
+In February 2016, Bazalgette was named as the Chairman of ITV, effective from 12 May 2016.
 In March 2022 ITV announced that Peter Bazalgette would step down as Chairman of ITV, effective from 29 September 2022.

 Other interests

 Bazalgette has co-written four books including The Food Revolution, You Don't Have to Diet, and a biography of Egon Ronay.
 He is author of a study of the international TV formats business, Billion Dollar Game and, more recently, The Empathy Instinct.
 He is a speaker at global media events and lectures on media convergence and creativity.
 He has written widely on privacy and the internet, young people and voting, arts and philanthropy, public service broadcasting and student volunteering.
 He is very active of the field of public policy as it relates to media and the creative industries.

-He was a consultant to two of Sony’s television divisions in the UK, and was non-executive director of Base79.
+He was a consultant to two of Sony’s divisions in the UK, and was non-executive director of Base79.
 In early 2017, he was tasked with leading the new independent review of the creative industries for BEIS and DCMS.
-He is a former board member of Channel 4 and former Deputy Chairman of the National Film & Television School where he helped put up an £8million new teaching building.
+He is a former board member of Channel 4 and former Deputy Chairman of the National Film and Television School, where he helped raise £8 million for a new teaching building.
 He was Chairman of English National Opera and was a Trustee of Debate Mate.

+Appointments

+Since 2021, Bazalgette has served as co-Chair of the Creative Industries Council, pro-Chancellor and Chairman of Council at the Royal College of Art, a non-executive board member at the Department for Education and Chairman of the Baillie Gifford non-fiction book prize.
+He was elected President of the Royal Television Society and Deputy Chairman of the National Film School.
+He was knighted in the New Year Honours for 2012 for services to broadcasting.
+He has been a benefactor to the Arts and Chairman of English National Opera.
+He was Chairman of Arts Council England from 2012 until 2016 and Chairman of ITV from 2016 to 2022.
+He was a non-executive board member of UK Research and Innovation (UKRI) and also served on the advisory board of BBH.
+He sat on the board of the market researcher, YouGov, from 2003 to 2013.
+In January 2017, his latest book The Empathy Instinct was published.